Positive and Risky Message Assessment for Music Products: Music rating and lyrics

 \subsubsection{Inter-dimensional correlation analysis}

 Empirically, risky behaviors such as violence and substance use often appear concurrently in a piece of music.
 We further calculate the Spearman rank correlation $\rho$ between each positive and risky rating pair among all of the music items.
 The correlation heat map is demonstrated in Figure \ref{fig:spearman}.
-All of the correlation calculation between variable pairs has significance with $p < .05$ expect \emph{Positive Messages-Consumerism}.
+All correlation scores between variable pairs have significance with $p < .05$ except \emph{Positive Messages-Consumerism}.

 We can easily observe from the heat map that typical physical risky behaviors \emph{Violence}, \emph{Substance Consumption}, and \emph{Sex} have a positive correlation with each other, while \emph{Consumerism} has a positive correlation with those three but less strong.
 It is no surprise that \emph{Positive Messages} has a significant negative correlation with three physical risky behaviors.
-This interdimensional behavior intuitively inspire us to leverage such correlations to design relevant machine learning strategies.
+This interdimensional behavior intuitively inspires us to leverage such correlations to design relevant machine learning strategies.